-No. Difference Dissolution of Firm Partnership 1.
+S. No. Basis of Difference Dissolution of Firm Dissolution of Partnership 1.
 Continuation of business It involves discontinuation of business in partnership.
 It does not affect continuation of business.
 It involves only reconstitution of the firm.
-2. Winding up It involves winding up of the firm and requires realization of assets and settlement of liabilities.
+2. Comp Winding up iled By:CA Sahil It involves winding up of the firm and requires realization of assets and settlement of liabilities.
 It involves only reconstitution and requires only revaluation of assets and liabilities of the firm.
 3. Order of court A firm may be dissolved by the order of the court.
 Dissolution of partnership is not ordered by the court.
-4. Scope It necessarily involves dissolution of partnership.
-It may or may not involve dissolution of the firm.
+4. Scope It necessarily involves dissolution It may or may not of partnership.